 - Personal illness Students will be excused for personal illness up to five days each semester if the parent contacts the school.
 Subsequent absences will require a doctor's note to be considered excused, unless the principal determines otherwise. - 2.
 Medical and dental appointments that cannot be arranged outside of school hours, during the child's lunch or study hall. - 3.
 Serious illness of an immediate family member which requires the presence of the student. - 4.
 Death of a relative. - 5.
 Participation in a school sponsored activity.
 Students who are gone for sponsored events are required to turn in homework before they leave for the event and get their assignments due the next day. - 6.
-Any other prearranged absence must be excused by the school prior to the absence.
-Parents should complete the Prearranged Absence Form, returning to school one week prior to the date of absence.
+Any other pre-arranged absence (primarily intended to be used for extended absences due to trips, vacations, etc..) must be approved by the school administration prior to the absence.
+Parents should complete the Pre-arranged Absence Form, and the form submitted to school at least one week (5 school days) prior to the date of absence or the absence will be considered unexcused Subsequently, students will receive a zero for any work that isn't completed upon return within two days of an approved pre-arranged absence.
 Prior to the absence, students are to secure the assignments they will need to make-up.

 If a student's absence is excused, or if a student is suspended from school, he/she will be permitted to make up missed work, including homework and tests.
 The student will be permitted the same number of days as he/she was absent to turn in the make-up work.
-It is strongly recommended that parent, a sibling, or another student pick up an absent student's work from the child's homeroom teacher or by the office.
+It is strongly recommended that a parent, a sibling, or another student pick up an absent student's work from the child's homeroom teacher or by the office.

-Unexcused Absences - An unexcused absence is an absence from class which, in the discretion of the principal or designee is not for legitimate purpose.
+Unexcused Absences - An unexcused absence is an absence from class which, in the discretion of the principal or designee, is not for legitimate purpose.
 Students who are unexcused from school may not be allowed to make up missed work.